Day 4 | 5th October

 Suonno D’ajere

-This Napolitan musical trio of Irene Scarpato, Marcello Smigliante Gentile and Gian Marco Libeccio blend bold vocals with classical guitar and the mandolin.
+This Napolitan musical quartet of Irene Scarpato, Marcello Smigliante Gentile, Gian Marco Libeccio, and Salvio La Rocca blend bold vocals with classical guitar, mandolin and percussion.
 The result is a dynamic, yet serene sound, fresh and ancient at the same time.
 Suonno D’ajere borrows its name from Pino Daniele’s 1977 song title that translates to The Dream of Yesterday.
 True to the name, their music, drawing freely from jazz and the blues, evokes great nostalgia of the traditional, classical Napolitan song traditions.
 Watching them onstage feels quite like travelling back in time.
 Their performance combines the dynamic energy of the live stage with the timeless beauty of classical music, never failing to leave the audience wishing for more.

 Davy Sicard